JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 The call stack is a LIFO queue (Last In, First Out).

-The event loop continuously checks the **call stack** to see if there’s any function that needs to run.
+The event loop continuously checks the **call stack** to see if there's any function that needs to run.

 While doing so, it adds any function call it finds to the call stack and executes each one in order.